The heatmap_layout()

 heatmap annotations

-A heatmap typically has two observation axes, you can reorder the observations,
+A heatmap typically has two observation axes (rows and columns), which can be

 Note that ggalign